aragon/protocol/docs/4-entry-points/5-voting.md

 ### 4.5.2.
 Delegate

-- **Actor:** Any guardian that could potentially be drafted for an adjudication round or a whitelisted relayer
+- **Actor:** Any guardian that could potentially be drafted for an adjudication round or an authorized role holder
 - **Inputs:**
     - **Voter:** Address of the voter setting their delegate
     - **Delegate:** Address of the delegate to be set
 - **Authentication:** Open.
-Implicitly voters on their behalf or a whitelisted relayer.
+Implicitly called by only potential guardians or an authorized role holder.
 - **Pre-flight checks:** None
 - **State transitions:**
     - Set the voter's delegate